Skip to main content

 International inspectors have repeatedly stated that while Iran possesses large quantities of enriched uranium, there is no conclusive evidence that the country has decided to build a nuclear bomb.

-This ambiguity has fueled intense debate among policymakers and analysts about whether military strikes are an effective way to address the nuclear issue or whether they risk accelerating the very program they are intended to stop.
+This ambiguity has fuelled intense debate among policymakers and analysts about whether military strikes are an effective way to address the nuclear issue or whether they risk accelerating the very program they are intended to stop.

 The Risk of a Wider War